1. Software Toolchain Setup

 3 The application code is installed as pre-initialized IMEM.
 This is the default approach for simulation.

-5 List of (default) arguments that were send to the simulator.
+4 List of (default) arguments that were send to the simulator.
 Here: maximum simulation time (10ms).

-7 Execution of the actual program starts.
+5 Execution of the actual program starts.
+UART0 TX data is printed right to the console.

-15. Building the Documentation
+9. Building the Documentation

-The documentation (datasheet + user guide) is written using asciidoc.
-The according source files can be found in docs/….
+The data sheet and user guide is written using asciidoc.
+The according source files can be found in docs.
 The documentation of the software framework is written in-code using doxygen.
+A makefiles in the project’s docs directory is provided to build all of the documentation as HTML pages or as PDF documents.

 The makefile provides a help target to show all available build options and their according outputs.